danmarz/my-digital-garden/_pages/index.md

   This <span style="font-weight: bold">"digital garden 🌱"</span> is a place where I share my notes, thoughts and learning process.
 </p>

 <p>Currently, I'm learning javascript for back-end development with Node.js.
-My  [notes](https://notes.danmarius.dev) show my journey so far.</p>
+My  <a class="internal-link" href="https://notes.danmarius.dev">Notes</a> show my journey so far.</p>

 <br/>